breatheco-de/content/src/content/lesson/event-driven-programming.md

     console.log(eventObj.type);
      // will print on the console the type of event
     console.log(eventObj.cancelable);
-     // will print on the console true or false if the event can have its default action prevented eventObj.preventDefault();
+     // will print on the console true or false if the event can be canceled eventObj.preventDefault();
      // will prevent the default action of the event if allowed eventObj.stopPropagation();